A mean-field version of Bank-El Karoui's representation of stochastic processes: A mean-field version of Bank--El Karoui's representation of stochastic processes and its applications in MFGs

 Further, a function defined on $\L^0_{\Gc} \big( \Pc\big(\D\x[0,T]^n\big) \big)$ can be easily extended on $\L^0_{\Gc} \big( \Pc\big(\D\x[0,T]^{\R}\big) \big)$ by using the projection $\pi((t_\ell)_{\ell \in \R}) = (t_i)_{i = 1}^n$. \end{remark}

 \begin{remark} The MFG of timing has already been studied considerably in the literature.
-In the first works, Nutz provided some examples of the MFG of timing with explicit solution, Carmona, Delarue and Lacker \cite{CarmonaDelarueLacker2017} general MFG of timing with common noise, and obtained some existence as well as limit theory results.
-Further, Bertucci \cite{Bertucci2018, Bertucci2020} study the problem with PDE arguments.
+As first works, Nutz \cite{Nutz2018} provided some examples of the MFG of timing with explicit solution, and Carmona, Delarue and Lacker \cite{CarmonaDelarueLacker2017} studied general MFG of timing with common noise.
+They obtained a strong existence result under submodularity and a weak existence result under a general continuity assumption, and studied the corresponding limit theory.
+Let us also mention the work of Dianetti, Ferrari, Fischer, and Nendel \cite{DianettiFerrari2022} for submodular MFG with common noise, which includes the MFG of timing.
+Further, Bertucci \cite{Bertucci2018, Bertucci2020} studied the problem with PDE arguments.
 In \cite{BouveretDumitrescuTankov2020}, Bouveret, Dumitrescu and Tankov studied the existence and uniqueness of the MFG of timing in a setting with diffusion underlying process, by a relaxed formulation approach.
 This has been further extended to the setting with control and optimal stopping in \cite{DumitrescuLeutscherTankov2021}.
 Recently, Burzoni and Campi \cite{BurzoniCampi2022} studied a MFG with control and optimal stopping in a setting with absorption and common noise.

-All of these work stay in a setting with one population, our mean-field representation results allows one to consider automatically a setting with multiple population indexed by $\ell \in \R$.
+While all the above works stay in a setting with one population. our mean-field representation results allow one to automatically consider a setting with multiple populations indexed by $\ell \in \R$.

-Moreover, most of above works studied the weak solutions of the MFG, in the sense that the probability space may not be fixed, except Theorem 3.5 in \cite{CarmonaDelarueLacker2017} under the monotonicity condition.
-Under the monotonicity conditions, our Proposition \ref{prop:optimal_stopping_application_order} can be considered as an extension of Theorem 3.5 in \cite{CarmonaDelarueLacker2017} to the case with infinitely many populations.
-Without the monotonicity condition, but under continuity conditions, our Proposition \ref{prop:optimal_stopping_application} provides the existence of strong $\eps$-solutions, in the sense that the probability space, as well as the filtration, is fixed. \end{remark}
+Further, without the monotonicity conditions, most of the above works studied the weak/relaxed solutions of the MFG, in the sense that the probability space may not be fixed so that the strategy is randomized as stated in \cite{CarmonaDelarueLacker2017}.
+Our results provide solutions in the strong sense as the probability space is fixed.
+In other words, the corresponding strategies are pure.

+Under the monotonicity conditions, our Proposition \ref{prop:optimal_stopping_application_order} can be considered as an extension of Theorem 3.5 in \cite{CarmonaDelarueLacker2017}, or Dianetti, Ferrari, Fischer, and Nendel \cite{DianettiFerrari2022}, to the case with infinitely many populations. \end{remark}